yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 ![](/ps/ps3/img/Milestone2img/Orientation.png)

 *Step 7:* Since we would be only using the **Portrait** orientation in this game, you must specify the supported interface orientations in the project setting.
-Click on the top-level project in the Project Navigation pane and deselect 'Landscape Left' and 'Landscape Right' orientations.
+Click on the top-level project in the Project Navigation pane and deselect **Landscape Left** and **Landscape Right** orientations.

 ![](/ps/ps3/img/Milestone2img/AllButtons.png)